 The building of the Museum is equipped for a comfortable stay in it of physically challenged visitors.

-Ticket Office closes 30 minutes before closing time.
+Ticket Office closes 30 minutes prior to Museum closing.

 In our cozy cafe the most delicious coffee is served!

 Museum of Russian impressionism is an actual, modern and comfortable space open for the special projects.
 Our multimedia hall, the terrace and the whole infrastructure are well adapted for once-only and long-term projects.